haskell/cabal/Cabal/doc/installing-packages.markdown

 % Cabal User Guide

 # Building and installing packages #

-After you've unpacked a Cabal package, you can build it by moving into the root directory of the package and using the `Setup.hs` or `Setup.lhs` script there:
+After you've unpacked a Cabal package, you can build it by moving into the root directory of the package and running the `cabal` tool there:

-> `_runhaskell_ Setup.hs` [_command_] [_option_...]
+> `cabal` [_command_] [_option_...]

 The _command_ argument selects a particular step in the build/install process.

 You can also get a summary of the command syntax with

+> `cabal help`

+Alternatively, you can also use the `Setup.hs` or `Setup.lhs` script:

+> `_runhaskell_ Setup.hs` [_command_] [_option_...]

+For the summary of the command syntax, run:

 > `runhaskell Setup.hs --help`